chaoss/wg-value/focus-areas/communal-value/social-listening.md

 ### Data Collection Strategies

 Community member comments are available from trace data.
-The SCMS ideally imports the comment text automatically into a tool for tagging.
+The Social Listening metric ideally imports the comment text automatically into a tool for tagging.
 Trace data can be collected from a communities' collaboration platforms where members write comments, including ticketing systems, code reviews, email lists, instant messaging, social media, and fora.

 **Legal and Regulatory Considerations**